cjackson692/CSCE_5218_Group1_Project/README.md

     ├── README # corpus access information
     ├── data_acquisition.py # downloads the appropriate data from source
-    └── en-tl.txt.zip # source data before english has been removed from the tagalog sentences (compressed for efficiency)

-├── Testing_Experimentation # bin for any other files
+    └── en-tl.txt.zip # source data before english has been removed from the tagalog sentences (compressed for efficiency) ├── Testing_Experimentation # bin for any other files └── special_character_analysis.py
-    └── special_character_analysis.py

-├── README.md
+├── BLEU.py # script to run evaluation metrics (see above) ├── COMET.py # script to run evaluation metrics (see above) ├── README.md
 ├── TranslationModel.py # Contains the architecture for the translation model used ├── demo.py # interactive translation for demonstration (see above) ├── englishremover.py # preprocessing example designed to eliminate majority english sentences that occur in the tl data.
 You do not need to run this for the pipeline, its outputs are already stored in Datasets/Clean Data.zip
 ├── en_tokenizer.pickle # saved version of english tokenizer
-├── evaluate.py # script to run evaluation metrics (see above) ├── losscurves.png # visualization of train vs eval loss (NOTE: Predictions are basxed on model state at minimum eval loss (2.758135411204124))
+├── losscurves.png # visualization of train vs eval loss (NOTE: Predictions are basxed on model state at minimum eval loss (2.758135411204124))
 ├── pred.pickle # output prediction sentences for the entire test set ├── prepare.py # loads and preps data for training (see above)